sohanroy676/task_manager/README.md

 # Task Manager

-This is a simple task manager written in C, where tasks can be created and displayed with a PID, name, and priority.
+This is a simple task manager written in C for OS Project.
+This project uses Linux system calls and checks /proc directory to fetch the process.

+## Features
+1. List all process
+2. Displays the top N processes sorted by priority (nice value)
+3. Kill a process
+4. Change the priority (nice value) of a process

+## Requirements
+1. Any Linux distro or WSL for Windows
+2. GCC
+3. CMAKE and MAKE

 ## How to Build